Skip to content

 Progress the Scene and apply the next visual to the character.

-If the active scene is complete, a SCENE_COMPLETE event is triggered.
+• When a non-looping scene completes, it is reset, deactivated, and a SCENE_COMPLETE event is triggered.

 Source code in terminaltexteffects/engine/animation.py